Chart Color Schemes

 Lisarow is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Lisarow's dwelling structures, as per the latest Census data, consisted of 82.7% houses and 17.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 74.2% houses and 25.9% other dwellings.
-Home ownership in Lisarow stood at 34.5%, with mortgaged dwellings at 51.1% and rented ones at 14.4%.
-The median monthly mortgage repayment was $2,139, lower than Sydney metro's $2,150.
-The median weekly rent in Lisarow was $435, compared to Sydney metro's $400.
-Nationally, Lisarow's mortgage repayments were higher at $2,139 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Lisarow's dwelling structure, as per the latest Census, consisted of 82.7% houses and 17.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
+Home ownership in Lisarow was at 34.5%, with the remaining dwellings either mortgaged (51.1%) or rented (14.4%).
+The median monthly mortgage repayment in the area was $2,139, below Sydney metro's average of $2,150.
+The median weekly rent figure was recorded at $435, compared to Sydney metro's $400.
+Nationally, Lisarow's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing